strapi/strapi-examples/login-react/README.md

 ### Protecting a route

-In the example only logged users can access the [SecurePage](./react-login-front-end-app/app/containers/SecurePage/index.js) container.
-To do so we have a React Higher Order Component [WithAuth](./react-login-front-end-app/app/containers/WithAuth/index.js) that checks if the user is logged in before accessing the route and redirects him to the `AuthPage` if he is not.
+In the example, only logged in users can access the [SecurePage](./react-login-front-end-app/app/containers/SecurePage/index.js) container.
+To do so we have a React Higher Order Component [WithAuth](./react-login-front-end-app/app/containers/WithAuth/index.js) that checks if the user is logged in before accessing the route and redirects him to the [AuthPage container](./react-login-front-end-app/app/containers/AuthPage/index.js) if he is not.

 With this HoC it's really easy to prevent a user from accessing a protected route for example: